AetherDAO-Repositories/AetherDAO-Documents/whitepaper.md

 ## DAO Profit: DeFi
 At the most basic level, the DAO will profit from having it's treasury contents staked to a pool that can be decided upon by the DAO.
 In addition to this, the DAO will seek to maximize yield and do so in a way that maximizes security of members - DeFi will be integrated directly where possible as opposed to leveraging multi-sigs.

-The DAO will likely provide liquidity as well as lend through various platforms, as well as seek to leverage undercollateralized flash-loans to arbitrage trade the market.
+The DAO will likely provide liquidity as well as lend through various platforms, in addition to leveraging tools such as undercollateralized flash-loans to arbitrage trade the market.